MichaelFedora/tiny-deno/API.md

 ## Root Features

-Root feature land under the root api route, without needing a context scope.
+Root features land under the root api route, without needing a context scope.

+### Core

+Core features land under the root api route, and are as follows:

+- GET `/type` - Returns the type of node, which can be `home`, `file`, or `db`.
+- GET `/self/avatar?` - Returns null if unauthenticated, or the user object if authenticated
+  - If an app, also returns app data (such as preferred nodes, if the node is a home)
+  - If avatar is specified, instead return your avatar image
+- DELETE `/self`
+  - If an app, deletes app data
+  - If a user, deletes all user data -- requires a password string in the text body to confirm
+- DELETE `/self/avatar` - As a user, delete your avatar
+- GET `/users/:username/avatar?` - Get a user's public information, or if `avatar` is specified, just the user's avatar

 ### Auth